The Burst Sonic is solid performing electric toothbrush, that delivers ultimate value via the subscription service.

 If you buy through this link, we receive a small commission, which helps to fund the work we do on the site.
 You can use the voucher code SAVE10 to get 10% off your first order.

-Burst operate what they call an ambassador programme.
+Burst operates what they call an ambassador program.

-Open to dental professionals only, this programme gives dentists, hygienists and dental offices the opportunity to refer you to Burst.
+Open to dental professionals only, this program gives dentists, hygienists and dental offices the opportunity to refer you to Burst.

 In exchange for this referral, the purchase price of the toothbrush itself drops to $39.99, a $30 saving for yourself.